 While most medium and large businesses run SEO and SEA efforts in tandem, smaller companies with tighter budgets often have to choose one or the other.

-Below we’ll outline the tradeoffs between both marketing campaigns so you can decide which strategy makes the most sense for your business.
+Below we’ll outline the tradeoffs between both marketing campaigns and importance of SEO and SEM so you can decide which strategy makes the most sense for your business.
 Let’s dive in.

 Is There a Connection Between SEO and SEA?

 We must stress this last point – there is no direct link between Google’s paid and unpaid algorithms.
 At first glance, the amount you spend on Google Ads (formerly, Google Adwords) has no bearing on your organic rank.

 SEO and SEA are decoupled in this respect.
 However, an indirect benefit may exist.
 The increase in traffic generated from paid ads can translate into improved organic rank via an increased click-through-rate (CTR) within the natural section of the rankings.

 SEA drives traffic to your site, increasing your SEO in that respect.